awysocki/databox24/README.md

 Device
 --
-[DATA BOX 24G] - New Engery Tek (no version number or model on the unit
+[DATA BOX 24G] - New Engery Tek (no version number or model on the unit )

-{note:] I did receive a response from the company, and they gave me a quick layout of the data.
+[note:] I did receive a response from the company, and they gave me a quick layout of the data.
 I have updated my code to reflect their definition of the data.

 CMD - Get Status (15 bytes total)